-As of December 31, 2018, we had mortgage debt in the aggregate principal amount of \$59.8 million payable during 2019 and \$32.3 million payable during 2020.
-The 2019 principal amounts payable include both amortizing principal payments and five balloon principal payments.
-We anticipate being able to refinance our mortgages that come due during 2019 and 2020 with a combination of new mortgage debt, availability under our Credit Facility and the issuance of additional equity securities.
-We have successfully repaid \$16.2 million of debt over the past 12 months with either new mortgage debt or by generating additional availability by adding properties to our unsecured pool under our Credit Facility, as well as additional funds generated from our October 2017 Credit Facility amendment, which resulted in us increasing our \$25.0 million Term Loan to a \$75.0 million Term Loan.
+As of December 31, 2019, we had mortgage debt in the aggregate principal amount of \$31.3 million payable during 2020 and \$38.6 million payable during 2021.
+The 2020 principal amounts payable include both amortizing principal payments and four balloon principal payments.
+We anticipate being able to refinance our mortgages that come due during 2020 and 2021 with a combination of new mortgage debt, availability under our Credit Facility and the issuance of additional equity securities.
+We have successfully repaid \$45.0 million of debt over the past 12 months with either new mortgage debt or by generating additional availability by adding properties to our unsecured pool under our Credit Facility, as well as additional funds generated from our July 2019 Credit Facility amendment, which resulted in us expanding our Term Loan from \$75.0 million to \$160.0 million, inclusive of a delayed draw component whereby we can incrementally borrow on the Term Loan up to the \$160.0 million commitment and increasing our Revolver from \$85.0 million to \$100.0 million.